About this project

 Ian Vargo’s sound design has been heard on nationally-televised ad campaigns, award-winning short films, and viral web content.
 Most recently, he has worked with the Los Angeles directing team “Cousins,” whose videos have amassed over 30 million views on the internet.
 He’s also a music producer, mix and mastering engineer, and a multi-intrumentalist musician.
 Ian also teaches Audio Production at The Art Institute of California.
 He enjoys binge watching television while sitting on the couch with his wife Erin, Italian Greyhound Luigi, and fluffy cat Babycita.
 You can see some of his work on Ian’s professional website.

-Additional cast and crew will be announced in the coming weeks!
+Additional cast will be announced in the coming weeks!
 Depending on the final budget, we’ll be able to hire additional animators, visual development artists, voice actors, and more.
 We will put out a casting call to fill some of the remaining roles shortly after the project is successfully funded.

 Animation is an expensive and time consuming process.